 *An average three-bed house using 15,000kWh of heating per year with a SPF of 2.7 for the ASHP.
 February 2020.

 The cost to have an air source heat pump installed varies, but as a rough estimate, it is usually around half of the cost of the unit itself.
-We can help you find an experienced installer through Nu-Heat’s Registered Installer Network.
+Looking for an installer?
+We can help through Nu-Heat’s Registered Installer Network.